Jay Freeman: Android

 Freeman has also done software development and security research on the Android OS.
 In 2008, he ported Debian for use on an Android phone.
 In April 2013, he built an implementation of a root (jailbreak) for Google Glass and published an analysis of the ramifications.
 In May 2013, he published a version of Cydia Substrate for Android.
 In July 2013, he published an analysis and implementation of "Master Key" vulnerabilities for Android.

 Politics

 Freeman supported incorporation of Isla Vista, California (the community adjoining UCSB).
 In January 2016, he announced his candidacy for the Santa Barbara County Board of Supervisors, and in June 2016 he lost in the primary election for that role.
-He then ran for a four-year seat on the Board of Directors for the Isla Vista Community Services District and was elected in November 2016.
+He then ran for a four-year seat on the board of directors for the Isla Vista Community Services District and was elected in November 2016.

-As of 2019, Freeman is also a Special District member of the Santa Barbara County Local Agency Formation Commission and a member of the Goleta Library Advisory Commission.
+Freeman was a Special District member of the Santa Barbara County Local Agency Formation Commission from 2019 until 2022.
+As of 2019, he was also a member of the Goleta Library Advisory Commission.